 Courtney: It does a really hard job.
 It holds up your bosoms all day long.
 That’s why they’re so important, because you’re more put-together, your clothes will look better, you can feel more confident, and comfortable doing the things you want to do.

 I have a lot of women who come into my shop that want to be active.
 They want to exercise.
 They want to work on their fitness and their health.
 But they don’t feel comfortable doing so because their breast size makes it so that they feel really uncomfortable exercising.
 They feel like their boobs are flapping in the air or they’re in the way.

 Getting a sports bra that fits them, that can make it so that they can feel comfortable exercising, is life-changing.
 It really can change women’s lives.
-That’s why my slogan, on my website, is “I am changing lives one bra-fitting at a time.”
-Because it gives you both the courage, the freedom, and the confidence to do what they want to do in their life.
+That’s why my slogan on my website is “I am changing lives one bra-fitting at a time.”
+Because it gives you the courage, the freedom, and the confidence to do what you want to do in your life.